kalvir781/kalv/cv/index.md

 [Year In Industry](https://en.wikipedia.org/wiki/The_Year_in_Industry) program to work with Compaq Computers and have excursions at universities for weekend training.
 Automated Europe wide metric collections for their support centers.
 Prepare for non-millenium bug New Years with multiple cellular and telecommunication fail over system.
 Implemented new Lucent telephoney from Nortel, digital VOIP.

+### Summer work - 2000-2003
+To pay through university.
+2001 Glaxosmithkline packing toothpaste tubes.
+Sainsbury's night shifts.
+Teleresearch company on behalf of the government for climate carbon offset research.

 ### Southampton University 2000-2003
 Computer Science with Distributed Systems BSc
 Final dissertation was constructing a mobile phone application to use Java MIDP to analyze a road sign symbol and look it up Computer Vision techniques and a SOAP web based service for lookup.